unixwzrd/TorchDevice/tests/README.md

 3. Add appropriate assertions to verify functionality
 4. Document the purpose of the test in docstrings
 5. If adding a new test file, follow the naming convention `test_*.py`
+6. For tests that verify log output, use the utilities in `test_tdlogger/test_utils.py`